paramireze/paramireze.github.io/_posts/2019-03-03-a-coding-solution.markdown

 The reason for the delay is unknown.
 I think it had to do with the vendor's rabbitMQ's messaging bus, however, I am not certain.
 While the groups scratch their heads trying to figure the speed disreprency, I set out to implement a work-around.

-Since a lot of the exam data is already being used in the dashboard, I figured I could lazy load the rest of the exam data into hidden fields.
+Since a lot of the exam data is already being used in the dashboard, I figured I could eager load the rest of the exam data into hidden fields.
 With all the data there, I then use the code below to dynamically create the exam pop-up windows without ever doing any AJAX calls, thus fixing the speed issue.

 {% highlight javascript %}